ros-industrial/industrial_training/gh_pages/_source/session2/ros2/0-Services.md

       )
       ```

-   1. Add the following lines after the call to `ament_target_dependencies` for the the _vision_node_.
-These make the _vision_node_ target depend on the generated interface target so that the generated code can be used in the node:
+   1. Right after `rosidl_generate_interfaces`, add the following line to enable executables in this package to access your generated messages.

       ``` cmake
       rosidl_get_typesupport_target(cpp_typesupport_target ${PROJECT_NAME} "rosidl_typesupport_cpp")
+      ```

+   1. Add the following line after the call to `ament_target_dependencies` for the the _vision_node_.
+This make the _vision_node_ target depend on the generated interface target so that the generated code can be used in the node:

+      ``` cmake
       target_link_libraries(vision_node "${cpp_typesupport_target}")
       ```